 • Continue investigations to improve recreational and community facilities at Seaside Estate, including public toilets within the development.

-• Relocate and upgrade (seating and shelter) the existing Seaside Estate bus stop further east along Seaside Boulevard to provide greater connectivity for local residents.
+Relocate and upgrade (seating and shelter) the existing Seaside Estate bus stop in consultation with the community, Transport for NSW and bus companies to provide greater connectivity for local residents.

 Figure 10 - Precinct 6: Fullerton Cove